le0daniel/typescript-schema/README.md

 ## Difference between parse and serialize

 The main difference is that parsing will cast some values to PHP types, whereas serialize will return a format that is JSON serializable.
-Use parse if you have unknown input that should be used in a PHP format, use serialize if the result should be Json Serialized.
+Use parse if you have unknown input that should be used in a PHP, use serialize if the result should be Json Serialized.

 Parsing: Takes input and returns PHP Types where possible (Enums, DateTimeImmutable)
 Serializing: Takes input and serializes it to JsonSerializable format.
 Example (Enum => Enum->name, DateTimeImmutable => DateTimeImmutable->format(...))